 The Charles Correa Foundation (CCF) is an initiative of internationally renowned architect and urban planner Charles Correa.
 Correa started the Foundation to address the fact that many valuable ideas originated by citizens interested in improving their built environment do not see the light of day.
 There exist few support systems to provide the incubation period ideas need to be developed, and there is no clear path to gain the attention of a governmental or private implementing agency.
 Therefore, CCF acts as a catalyst for architectural, urban design, planning, and community-based projects that improve the condition of human settlements in India.

 We believe in creating meaningful discourse within the community of architects and designers to influence positive change.
 CCF’s mandate is to identify ideas with potential and process them into tangible, structured projects that can be pitched to the stakeholders and authorities.
-Over the span of nine years since its inception, the Foundation has worked on projects and ideas that aim to make significant impacts in the public realm.
+Over the span of ten years since its inception, the Foundation has worked on projects and ideas that aim to make significant impacts in the public realm.
 Our work follows an organic process that originates with identifying an issue or concern that has the potential to use a design intervention.
 Then, we meet with government and non-profit stakeholders, research the extent of the problem, and engage the public in implementing viable solutions for their communities.

 Sharing walls with heritage houses in the precinct of Fontainhas, the Foundation studio occupies a small footprint in this historic area.
 Our office is part of the neighbourhood fabric and the Fontainhas community.
 Located on street level, CCF always has its doors open to anyone interested in engaging in our work.